rizebi/randomScriptsAndProjects/telegramBotSendMessageToGroupsUsingTelethon/README.md

 ### How to configure the bot for the first time
 - Make sure prerequisites are installed
 - Create a folder with the code
-- Update the parameters "api_id" and "api_hash" from script with what you have created previously
+- Update the parameters "api_id" and "api_hash" from both telegramBotSendMessageToGroups.py and updateGroupMappings.py with what you have created previously.
 - Create file "message.txt" and enter there the message JSON (you can start from the example)
 - Create file "groups.txt" and enter the chatIds and coinName, one per line.
 Leave empty if do not know the chatIds
 - Run "python3 telegramBotSendMessageToGroups.py"